Apple Creme Brûlée Tart a French Dessert for the Soul

 Recently, I posted a picture of an Apple Creme Brûlée tart, or what essentially could be called the love child of a creme brulee and an apple tart.
 The response was so overwhelming that I thought about publishing the recipe in a new book: “How To Get Fat(ter) During a Quarantine: 75 Delicious Recipes to Stress Eat To.”
 Perhaps a little dark gallows humour that I hope offends no one.
 Humour and eating are my coping mechanisms for all the stress of losing a job and the world crumbling around me.

 Looking for comfort in food and with time on my hands, I experimented with combining the irresistible flavours of a warm apple tart with a classic French crème brûlée.
 The result?
 A hands-down success, especially when paired with a late harvest Gewurztraminer (2013) from Husch Vineyards.
-Please read more about this wine, French winemaking techniques and my inspiration for this dessert.

 Apple Creme Brûlée Tart